 Turn Back the Clock on Tooth Loss

-The loss of natural teeth can be a very difficult experience, not only for your oral health but for your self-confidence and quality of life as well.
+Tooth loss can be difficult to say the least.
+Not only can your self-confidence plummet, but your oral health and overall quality of life can also suffer.
 At LIC Dental Associates, we’re proud to offer a truly exceptional solution for missing teeth: dental implants.
 Unlike other tooth replacements, dental implants from our Long Island City dentist recreate the entire tooth structure, providing seamless aesthetics and outstanding durability while also promoting long-term oral health.
 It will be like your natural teeth have returned from the past!
-Better yet, our dental office has an in-house implant specialist, which means we can perform every stage of treatment right here in our office thanks to our experienced in-house periodontist, Dr. Steven Bizzell.
+Better yet, we can perform every stage of dental implant treatment right here in our office thanks to our experienced in-house periodontist, Dr. Steven Bizzell.
 If you’d like to schedule a consultation for dental implants in Long Island City, NY, please contact us – your smile will thank you!

 Why Choose LIC Dental Associates for Dental Implants?

 - State-of-the-Art CT Cone Beam Scanner for Ultra-Precise Treatment Planning